Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 12. Go to `Console Output`.
 Make sure it did all the changes successfully.
 13. Switch to the switch console and type `sh run | sec ntp` .
 Do you see new ntp server added.
 12. This will what devops is all about.

+### Exercise 7
+#### Branch Merge will trigger Jenkins  deploy
+1. Switch to terminal window
+   2. make sure you are in the `ansible` directory
+   3. type
+   4. `git branch`
+   5. `git branch updatebase`
+   6. `git checkout updatebase`
+2. Switch back to `ATOM` editor
+   1. navigate to `ansible --> roles --> baseconfig --> vars`
+   2. open the `main.yml`
+   3. add a new ntp server `1.1.1.1`
+   4. `CMD + S ` to save it.
+3. Switch to the chrome browser and open the `Jenkins` tab.
+Login in if you are logged out.
+Make sure you are on `deploy-prod` job.
+4. Now we going to push the changes to the git.
+This time, Jenkins job should be trigger since we put a filter that it should only trigger `deploy-prod` job only on the changes of the `master` branch.
+5. Switch to the terminal window
+   6. `./gitpush.sh`
+6. Did Jenkins build the job?
+7. Now login to `gitlab` portal.
+   8. you should see button for `Create Merge Request`.
+Click on it.
+   9. enter the description for the merge.
+   10. assign it to yourself.
+   11. click on th `Submit merge request`
+   12. In the next screen click on `Accept Merge Request`
+   13. Switch to `Jenkins` tab.
+   14. Did the `deploy-prod` job got deployed?

 ### Troubleshooting